fede-moya/sandbox/README.md

 - sql (sql script for creating a database with some dummy data, with also a script for deleting data)

-using nvm for managing node versions using rvm for managing ruby versions
+using nvm for managing node versions

 Most of the third party software needed like postgres or redis is provided through docker containers, with the help of docker-compose.

+# Ruby
+using rvm for managing ruby versions

 ## Postgresql